The Cure win Best Festival Headliner supported by CanO Water at NME Awards 2020

-The Cure triumphed to win Best Festival Headliner as supported by CanO Water at NME Awards 2020 in London this evening (February 12).
+The Cure won Best Festival Headliner as supported by CanO Water at NME Awards 2020 in London this evening (February 12).

 Returning to the O2 Academy Brixton and hosted by Katherine Ryan and Julie Adenuga, the NME Awards celebrates the best of the last 12 months in music.
 See the full running list of winners so far here.

-This band played 35 festivals last summer over five different continents in 2019.
+This band, who were Sunday night headliners at Glastonbury 2019, played 35 festivals last summer over five different continents.

 Smith also thanked his fans that turned up to see them last year and added: “I’d like to thank everyone who came to see us because without them we wouldn’t be here.”